hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 you need to use `rule` defined above

 [13:36:47](#16159882072648gtZjV:gitter.im) <toomasv>:
-> hm, collect, keep, where I've seen this before... í ½í¸‰ I haven't slightest idea  í ½í¸¶
+> hm, collect, keep, where I've seen this before... ğŸ˜‰ I haven't slightest idea  ğŸ˜¶

 [13:36:52](#16159882122650lFeXi:gitter.im) <toomasv>:
 * > hm, collect, keep, where I've seen this before... ;-)